 I’m an introvert, and I married into an extroverted family.
 My husband, my in-laws, and the majority of my husband’s friends are extroverts — and it gets exhausting.

-For one, I get asked a lot of questions, all in an attempt to get me to talk more.
+For one, I get asked a lot of questions, in an attempt to get me to make more small talk.
 But I always find that I lose steam and get out-talked.
 And it’s always tricky meeting new family members.
 As an introvert, I can be quite guarded in the beginning of a relationship, only throwing out a few surface-level nuggets about myself.
 Of course, that just encourages the other person to pepper me with more questions, thus repeating the exhausting cycle.

 I adore my new family and friends, but sometimes the feeling of having to be ON is too much.
 So, here’s a list of what I wish my new extroverted family and friends knew about me.
 Introvert, can you relate?